Second stimulus check: Who won't be getting a $600 check?

 The second round of stimulus checks may soon start arriving in bank accounts after President Donald Trump signed the $900 billion stimulus bill.
 The last-minute signing was a welcome development for the 6 in 10 people who have suffered a financial setback due to the pandemic, but millions of people may find themselves in for disappointment if they are among the groups who don't qualify for the payment.

 It's most likely that the checks will amount to $600 for each adult and child, or half the amount of the $1,200 checks sent out earlier this year.
-The $600 per-person payments are part of the stimulus bill passed by Congress earlier this month and signed by Mr. Trump Sunday evening.
+The $600 per-person payments are part of the stimulus bill passed by Congress in December and signed by Mr. Trump on the evening of December 27.

 Still, Mr. Trump and House Speaker Nancy Pelosi have called for lawmakers to boost the amount to $2,000 per adult — a request that Wall Street analysts say has a slim chance of moving forward, considering the additional hundreds of billions of dollars such a raise in the amount would cost.